 Relocating to Melbourne in 2013 to be with her fiancé, Monique’s passions are helping others to feel the best version of themselves and treating musculoskeletal problems of the feet and lower limbs.
 Monique takes a holistic approach to lower limb complications to get the best treatment outcomes for her patients.

-Monique is a member of the Australia Podiatry Association and Sports Medicine Australia.
+Monique is recognised by the Australia Podiatry Association and Sports Medicine Australia.